across the world

 What is a Deposition Summary?

-A deposition summary is nothing but a condensed, objective, and accurate clerical synopsis of the main points that are included in the deposition transcript.
+Summarizing a deposition is nothing but a condensed, objective, and accurate clerical synopsis of the main points that are included in the deposition transcript.
 This synopsis is in compliance with the original deposition’s lines and pages, making it extremely easy to pinpoint the essential details and verify the same with the verbatim transcript as required.

-Deposition summaries hold a lot of importance in the complete litigation process, including discovery, trial, and motion practice.
-These summaries support attorneys in:
+Summary of deposition holds a lot of importance in the complete litigation process, including discovery, trial, and motion practice.
+These summaries support attorneys in the following:

 - Getting prepared for pretrial motions and ensuing depositions